DashCoder/TimesheetDone/README.md

 ## TimeSheetDone

-Simple timesheet application with ReactJS and Jest testing library.
+Simple timesheet application built with ReactJS, Mobx state management and tensorflow.
+The application identify users with camera (after registration) and allow users to create timesheet entries.

 ![Screenshot of application](TimesheetDone.png)